 Answering which CPR recertification, you should choose comes down to your circumstances.
 If you have an exceptionally busy schedule, online classes make the most sense.
 However, if your job requires more hands-on experience, then a blended or in-person class makes more sense.

 With online classes, instructors are very responsive and can provide quick feedback.
 You can also access your certification quicker and take the course at your own pace.
 This has some benefits, such as being able to retrace your steps whenever you’re not entirely clear on something.

 Is Online CPR Recertification as Good as In-Person Recertification?

 Again, it depends on your circumstances.
 For most laypeople, they won’t need extensive training to refresh their skills.
 Some students even report learning more online than in a classroom.
 It just depends on whether your employer or state accepts online CPR renewal.

 Online CPR recertification also allows you to retake tests as many times as you like until you pass, which promotes skills retention.

 Is a Skills Demonstration Required for CPR Recertification?

 Most states and employers don’t require a skills demonstration for CPR recertification.
 Employers might require their employees to demonstrate proficiency in the skills portion, and in these cases, hybrid-learning environments are the most convenient and effective.

 Conclusion- How to Renew Your CPR Certification Online

 Renewing your CPR certification online is a painless, effective way to ensure your skills stay sharp.
-375,000 cardiac arrests occur every year.
-88 percent of those occur at home.
+350,000 cardiac arrests occur every year, out of which 7 in 10 occur at home.
 You can double or triple someone’s survival chances through effective CPR- CPR certification isn’t only for health care professionals.